LightwaveSmartHome/lightwave-smart/README.md

-Python library to provide reliable communication with Lightwave Smart Series (second generation) lights and switches.
+Python library to provide reliable communication with Lightwave Smart Series (second generation) devices.
+Including lights (dimmers), power outlets (sockets), smart switchs (wirefrees), PIRs, thermostats, TRVs, magnetic switches, relays, energy monitors and other device types.

 ## Notes
 **The LWLink2Public class should not be used in this version, it has not been tested.**